 ARM, at this time, has multiple investigations underway and is working towards making a powerful impact in breaking down these businesses and the animal abuse that is occurring on the daily.

 A breakdown of the government in the State of Florida contributed to the growth of illegal slaughter farms.
 Illegal slaughter practices date back to the last 40 years, and the lack of enforcement has allowed these businesses to escalate.

-Many of these properties are only 20 minutes from the glitz and glamor of South Beach, major cities and amongst residential areas.
-ARM estimates that there is close to 1,000 illegal animal slaughter farms throughout the rural areas of Florida.
+Many of these properties are only 20 minutes from the glitz and glamor of South Beach, major cities, and amongst residential areas.
+ARM estimates that there are close to 1,000 illegal animal slaughter farms throughout the rural areas of Florida.

-Aside the obvious cruelty, These farms are also creating hazards to the public.
-As the farms are not monitored or inspected by USDA officials, and due to the fact that almost always the animals being butchered are riddled with disease and drugs, human consumption can cause food poisoning.
+Aside from the apparent cruelty, These farms are also creating hazards to the public.
+As the farms are not monitored or inspected by USDA officials, and since almost always the animals butchered have diseases and drugs, human consumption can cause food poisoning.

-The wetlands where some of the properties have been operating, are being filled on a daily basis with dirt, land rock, tires, cement and garbage to create dry build-able areas.
+The wetlands where some of the properties have been operating are filled daily with dirt, land rock, tires, cement, and garbage to create dry build-able areas.

-Investigators have witnessed animals being tortured, shot and killed while children are playing within feet of the animal slaughters.
+Investigators have witnessed animals tortured, shot, and killed while children play within the animal slaughters’ feet.
 Some of these illegal slaughter operations are taking place within yards of public school systems.